-The nature of prediction is uncertainty, but the prediction of nature may well succumb to the efforts of science.
+Ladies and gentlemen, the nature of prediction is uncertainty, but the prediction of nature may well succumb to the efforts of science.
 Lao Tzu's proverb 'Those who have knowledge, don't predict.
 Those who predict, don't have knowledge', holds only as a truism.